Skip to content

 Important Notes

-• Schema handling: Leaving schema_name empty will list tables from the current user's default schema.
+• Leaving schema_name empty will list tables from the current authenticated user’s default schema.

 Troubleshooting

-• Empty results: Verify schema_name is correct and the user has permissions to access that schema.
+• No tables returned: Confirm the schema_name is correct and the user has privileges to view tables in that schema.